 Antiplatelet medications divide into oral and parenteral agents.
 Oral agents subdivide further based on the mechanism of action.
-Aspirin is the first antiplatelet medication and is a cyclooxygenase inhibitor.
-Others oral antiplatelet include clopidogrel, ticagrelor, and prasugrel, pentoxifylline, cilostazol, and dipyridamole.
-Glycoprotein IIb/IIIa inhibitors such as tirofiban, eptifibatide are only available as parenteral agents and used in acute phases of Acute coronary syndrome (ACS).
+Aspirin was the first antiplatelet medication and is a cyclooxygenase inhibitor.
+Other oral antiplatelet agents include clopidogrel, ticagrelor, prasugrel, pentoxifylline, cilostazol, and dipyridamole.
+Glycoprotein IIb/IIIa inhibitors such as tirofiban, eptifibatide are only available as parenteral agents and used in acute phases of acute coronary syndrome (ACS).

 Aspirin is the most commonly used oral antiplatelet drug.
-It works by irreversibly inhibiting COX activity of the prostaglandin synthesis PGH2.
+It works by irreversibly inhibiting the cyclooxygenase enzyme (COX) activity in the prostaglandin synthesis pathway (PGH2).
 This prostaglandin is a precursor of thromboxane A2 and PGI2.
-Thromboxane A2 works by inducing platelets aggregation and vasoconstriction, and COX-1 inhibits its production while PGI2 works by inhibiting platelets aggregation and induces vasodilation and inhibited by COX-2.
-Low dose aspirin (75-150mg) can induce complete or near complete inhibition of COX-1 thus inhibits the production of TXA2 while larger doses are required to inhibit CoX-2.
+Thromboxane A2 works by inducing platelet aggregation and vasoconstriction, and COX-1 inhibits its production while PGI2 works by inhibiting platelet aggregation and induces vasodilation and is inhibited by COX-2.
+Low dose aspirin (75 mg - 150 mg) can induce complete or near-complete inhibition of COX-1, thus inhibiting the production of TXA2 while larger doses are required to inhibit COX-2.

-Oral thienopyridines selectively inhibit ADP-induced platelet aggregation.
-These drugs convert to an active drug with the help of hepatic CYP450 system that inhibits the platelet P2Y12 receptor.
-Prasugrel is the most potent of all three drugs, has a rapid onset of action and is superior to clopidogrel in patients undergoing coronary stenting.
+Oral thienopyridines selectively inhibit adenosine diphosphate induced (ADP-induced) platelet aggregation.
+These drugs convert to an active drug with the help of the hepatic CYP450 system that inhibits the platelet P2Y12 receptor.
+Prasugrel is the most potent of all three drugs, has a rapid onset of action, and is superior to clopidogrel in patients undergoing coronary stenting.
 Ticlopidine has fallen out of favor because of bone marrow toxicity.
 Cangrelor is a new intravenous, reversible P2Y12 receptor antagonist and has a rapid onset of action.
 It achieves a significant level of platelet inhibition compared with clopidogrel.

-Glycoprotein platelets inhibitors work by inhibiting glycoprotein IIb/IIIa (GpIIb-IIIa) receptors on platelets, thus decrease platelet aggregation and most commonly used in an acute form of ACS.
+Glycoprotein platelet inhibitors work by inhibiting glycoprotein IIb/IIIa (GpIIb-IIIa) receptors on platelets, thus decreasing platelet aggregation and most commonly used in an acute form of ACS.
 These drugs are only available in an intravenous form and thus used as short-term therapy.

 Headache, nausea, diarrhea, pain, infection, upper respiratory symptoms, palpitations, arrhythmias, and peripheral edema are the most common side effects associated with cilostazol.

 Aspirin is the most commonly used of all antiplatelet drugs, so accidental intake is common.
 The effect can be life-threatening if taken over 150 mg/kg of the body weight.
-Supportive measure to decrease the absorption of the drug can are achievable by using activated charcoal but only if administered within 4 hours of ingestion.
-The patient should be monitored for signs and symptoms of bleeding and development of metabolic derangement such as acidosis.
-If acidosis develops, immediate dialysis is mandatory.
-There is no antidote available for most of these drugs however a monoclonal antibody against ticagrelor is in development, but it is not widely available yet.
+Supportive measure to decrease the absorption of the drug is achievable by using activated charcoal but only if administered within 4 hours of ingestion.
+The patient will need monitoring for signs and symptoms of bleeding and development of metabolic derangements, such as acidosis.
+If acidosis develops, immediate dialysis is indicated.